Where to buy Bocouture?

 Recovery time after a treatment

 These injections are minimally-invasive with no downtime.
 In fact, they are sometimes referred to as the lunchtime facelift because someone can have treatment and return to work immediately, with none the wiser.
 If the patient does experience side effects, they are usually minor, involving some pain, swelling, or bruising, but these usually resolve within a few days after treatment.
 Rarely, side effects can appear later and last longer.
 The majority of patients can immediately resume their normal activities after their injection.

 Cost of Bocouture treatment

-Doctors may charge different amounts for a treatment depending on their geographical location, but the cost to a patient may also vary by the amount of botulinum toxin needed, which depends on the size of the area treated, the condition of the patient's skin and severity of their wrinkles, and other factors.
+Doctors may charge different amounts for a treatment depending on their geographical location, but the cost to a patient may also vary by the amount of botulinum toxin needed, which depends on the size of the area treated, the condition of the patient’s skin and severity of their wrinkles, and other factors.
 The cost to the patient may be per unit, per vial, or per treatment area, but since the entire vial of reconstituted solution should be used within a certain time frame, many clinics will offer a limited-time sale or discount so patients book their appointments around the same time.
 In the U.S., injections usually cost between $240 to $415, or about $700 for a package.
-According to a study, Xeomin was the most cost-effective treatment compared to Dysport and Botox, so although Xeomin and its cosmetic version Bocouture are less well-known to the patient, many opt to save money with this more affordable option.
+According to a study, Xeomin was the most cost-effective treatment compared to medications from Dysport and Botox, so although Xeomin and its cosmetic version Bocouture are less well-known to the patient, many opt to save money with this more affordable option.

 How does this botulinum toxin differ from Xeomin, Botox, and Dysport?